Ponesimod is a potent orally active, selective sphingosine-1-phosphate receptor 1 (S1P1) immunomodulator.

 Ponesimod prevents lymphocytes from leaving lymph nodes, thereby reducing circulating blood lymphocyte counts and preventing infiltration of lymphocytes into target tissues.
 The lymphocyte count reduction is rapid, dose-dependent, sustained upon continued dosing, and quickly reversible upon discontinuation.
 Initial data suggest that ponesimod does not cause lymphotoxicity by destroying/depleting lymphocytes or interfering with their cellular function.
 Other blood cells e.g. cells of the innate immune system are largely unaffected.
 Ponesimod is therefore considered a promising new oral agent for the treatment of a variety of autoimmune disorders.

 POINT (POnesImod aNd Tecfidera) is a prospective, multicenter, randomized, double-blind, parallel group, add-on, placebo-controlled, superiority study with ponesimod in patients with RMS.
 The study is designed to compare the efficacy, safety, and tolerability of add-on therapy with ponesimod 20 mg vs. placebo in adult patients with active RMS who are treated with dimethyl fumarate (Tecfidera®).
 Approximately 600 patients receiving dimethyl fumarate twice daily for at least 6 months will be randomized in a 1:1 ratio to ponesimod 20 mg or placebo.
-Treatment will be given until the last patient enrolled into the study has been treated for 60 weeks, with expected average treatment duration of 2 years, and for a maximum duration of 3 years.
-Enrollment has commenced and the study is being conducted under a Special Protocol Assessment (SPA) agreement with the FDA.
+Treatment will be given until the last patient enrolled into the study has been treated for 60 weeks, with expected average treatment duration of 2 years, and for a maximum duration of 3.3 years.
+Enrollment has commenced, with the first patient randomized in March 2017, and the study is being conducted under a Special Protocol Assessment (SPA) agreement with the FDA.

 The decision to move into Phase III development was based on the Phase IIb dose-finding study with ponesimod in patients with relapsing-remitting multiple sclerosis.
 A total of 464 patients were randomized into this study and the efficacy, safety and tolerability of three ponesimod doses (10, 20, and 40 mg/day) versus placebo, administered once daily for 24 weeks.